Malaysia's Mahathir proposes to lead 'unity government' - sources

-KUALA LUMPUR, Feb 25 (Reuters) - Malaysia’s Mahathir Mohamad is proposing to lead a unity government and has invited lawmakers from across rival political parties to join, political sources said on Tuesday, after his shock resignation as premier.
+KUALA LUMPUR (Reuters) - Malaysia’s Mahathir Mohamad is proposing to lead a unity government and has invited lawmakers from across rival political parties to join, political sources said on Tuesday, after his shock resignation as premier.

 Mahathir proposed the idea of a grand coalition to leaders of the major political parties he met on Tuesday morning, including those from his recently collapsed coalition and the parties they defeated in the 2018 election, the sources said.